jbcodeforce/eda-demo-order-consumer-agent/README.md

 # eda-demo-order-consumer-agent Project

-This project is a simple Quarkus, reactive messaging app to get message from a topic using a string serializer.
+This project is a simple Quarkus, reactive messaging app to get message from a topic using a string serializer and apicurio registry.

+## What is in

+The app was created with quarkus cli with reactive-messaging-kafka and apicurio-registry-avro extensions.

 ## Running the application in dev mode